 The food was hot and delicious.

-Lots of napkins available on the handy tableside pipe.
+Lots of “napkins” available on the handy tableside pipe.

 Have you ever seen a mounted animal head made out of corrugated cardboard?
 Buck’s has several varieties of cardboard animal heads.

 The last stop before leaving.
 I can honestly say that I’ve never before had the opportunity to watch an old classic TV show in the bathroom–and there were two TVs in here.
-Check out the baseboards.
+Check out the license-plate baseboards.

 Ted and I needed some snack food, so our first stop today was at the grocery store in Lovell, WY.
 One wall inside the store displays photos of Lovell citizens who served in WWII.